 Belonging made me stronger.
 It helped me to believe in myself and see my value.
 That I wasn’t invisible.
 It’s allowed me to become an activist, to fight against white supremacy, anti-Blackness, anti-poor.
 It has made me a leader.

 It made me fight harder for my life, my son’s life, their lives, and for my people.
 I will fight to belong, for all my people to belong.

 Belonging includes getting to know your neighbor, turning off the TV, and refusing to believe the destructive narratives that divide and conquer us.
 Take a chance and engage in activities with others who don’t look like you.
 Don’t be afraid to grow to realize that none of us are all-knowing.
 We have to communicate and believe in people.
 Know that all of us hold implicit and explicit biases; accept your weaknesses and be willing to do the work to help us all feel like we can belong.

 Credit: Christine Wong Yap, 100 Stories of Belonging in the S.F.
 Bay Area, 2019, digitally printed book, 116 pages, 8.5 x 5.5 inches.
-Developed as inaugural artist in residence at the Haas Institute for a Fair and Inclusive Society.
+Developed as inaugural artist in residence at the Othering and Belonging Institute (formerly the Haas Institute for a Fair and Inclusive Society) at UC Berkeley.